RobertWHurst/Navaros/README.md

 ### Mounting WebSocket Routes

-Velaros routers are Navaros handlers, so you can mount them directly on any path:
+Velaros routers provide a `Middleware()` method that returns a Navaros handler, allowing you to mount WebSocket routes on any path:

 ```go
 import (